omzi/django-blog/README.md

 <br>

 ## ❌ **Disclaimer**
 This project is my submission to one of the tasks in the [Zuri Internship](https://internship.zuri.team/), '21 cohort.
-It is **NOT** production-ready!
+It is **NOT** yet production-ready!

 <br>